 - Analyzing the family's lifestyle to determine if the level of reported income is enough to support the family's expenses

 - Examining the couple's net worth at two or more points in time to compare if the reported income during the period is consistent with the change in net worth

 The methods used by forensic accountants do not apply to all divorces, and your forensic accountant will develop a customized plan that suits your needs.

-At Krusch & Sellers, P.A., we are committed to helping our clients overcome their divorce disputes and move on to next phase of their life.
+At Krusch Law, PLLC, we are committed to helping our clients overcome their divorce disputes and move on to next phase of their life.
 Our team of Charlotte divorce attorneys will review your case and help you reach a fair settlement with your spouse.

 Call (704) 343-8811 to schedule your appointment today.